dcangulo/davidangulo.xyz/_posts/2018-04-15-how-to-convert-html-to-pdf-in-php.md

 ---
 categories: ['Website Development']
 tags: ['PHP', 'PDF']
+title: 'How to convert HTML to PDF in PHP'
 ---
 In this tutorial, we will be learning on how to convert HTML to PDF in PHP.